Free Australian Resume Template

 DOS AND DON’TS FOR YOUR AUSTRALIAN RESUME

-- Limit your resume to two pages in length
+- Aim to keep your resume to two pages in length

 - Keep your design simple and professional, with lots of white space.